Long ago as I would ride

 Without being rugged and unless he was smart.

-I entered the cabin and was looking around
+I entered his cabin and was looking around

 He rubbed the fingers of misshapen hands

 as rough and gnarled as the lay of the land.

 He gazed out the window as he started to speak